EthanJStark/claude-quickstarts/README.md

 1. Clone this repository
 2. Navigate to the specific quickstart directory
 3. Install the required dependencies
-4. Set up your Claude API key as an environment variable
+4. Configure authentication (API key or AWS Bedrock - see specific quickstart docs)
 5. Run the quickstart application

 ## Explore Further